 Step into an experimental field relevant to emerging technologies.
 Learn to make sense of life’s physical, chemical, and biological processes.
-With the individualized attention and small class sizes you'll receive at GU, you'll be prepared to succeed in graduate school, or earn certification to teach physics at the middle grades and secondary levels.
+With the individualized attention and small class sizes you'll receive at GU, you'll be prepared to succeed in graduate school.

 From stealth technology to quantum cryptography, applications of physics have the potential to impact many technological advances in our modern world.